antlr/grammars-v4/python/python3_12_1/Python3/README.md

-- first run the transformGrammar.py file to modify the grammar files for the Python target:
+- first run the transformGrammar.py to modify the grammar files for the Python target:
 ```bash
     python transformGrammar.py
 ```